 The information below regarding the Academic Misconduct Procedure should be read in conjunction with the Academic Misconduct Policy.

-This procedure and the Guidance on the Application of Academic Misconduct Penalties are only applicable to investigations instigated on or after 21 September 2020.
-For investigation instigated prior to 21 September, please consult the earlier version of the procedure.
+This procedure and the Guidance on the Application of Academic Misconduct Penalties are only applicable to investigations instigated in relation to assessments taken or submitted after 20 September 2021.
+For assessments taken or submitted prior to 20 September, please consult the earlier version of the procedure.

 A different procedure applies at the University of Nottingham China campus.
 Please follow the appropriate link for further information:

 Academic Misconduct Procedure: University of Nottingham China campus

 Heads of School/Department will appoint Academic Misconduct Officers to undertake investigations into allegations of academic misconduct on behalf of the School/Department.
 Decision-making staff will be appropriately trained, enabling the consistent and fair application of these Regulations.
 Any reference to the Secretary to the Academic Misconduct Committee should be taken to refer to a panel Secretary on each campus who manages the procedure on behalf of the Academic Misconduct Committee.
 The procedure set out in relation to Academic Misconduct Committee hearings should be read in conjunction with guidance documentation relating to arrangements on each campus.
 Staff and students should ensure they understand the procedure relating to the relevant campus (UK, China, and Malaysia) and liaise with the correct Secretary.